richard-evans/vampire-workshop/README.md

 When you make changes to files you can add and commit them to your branch by using `git add -A` followed by `git commit`.
 The -A adds all changes, but individual files/folders can be specified instead. `git commit` will open your default text editor, and let you add a commit message, save and exit this when you are done, and the changes will be added to your git repository.

+## File locations
 input-files/ and pdf-slides/ contain sections separated by day.

 input-files/ contains basic input files for demonstrating vampire, as well as occassional brief walkthroughs. pdf-slides/ contains the presented slides from the workshop.

+##License
+The license is available in the LICENSE file.